wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] Dental floss

+[ ] Small roll of toilet paper in a waterproof and abrasion-resistent bag.

+[ ] travel-sized Febreze To Go.

+[ ] Wash cloth (polyester for faster drying than cotton) Use it to clean computer screens.

+[ ] Toiletries bag that hangs, such as the Ogio Doppler bag.

+[ ] First-aid bag with band-aids

+[ ] Breath mints

+[ ] Antacids

 [ ] Eye mask

-[ ] First-aid bag with band-aids

 [ ] Earplugs in a plastic case to keep dirt off them

-[ ] Small roll of toilet paper in a waterproof and abrasion-resistent bag.

-[ ] travel-sized Febreze To Go.

 [ ] Matches

 [ ] Whistle

-[ ] Compass, with a hook hanging outside my bag

 [ ] Mirror

 [ ] Nail clipper

-[ ] Wash Towel (polyester for faster drying than cotton) Use it to clean computer screens.

-I keep in my car:
+I keep in my car a bag I put in my luggage when I travel:

 [ ] Q-tips